-The eastern portion of the Subject Lands are designated "Agricultural" and "Natural Areas" on Schedule 13 "Land Use" of VOP 2010, as shown on Attachment 5.
-The Transition Area Lands are located primarily within the "Agricultural" designation, with portions located within the "Natural Areas" designation.
+The Subject Lands are designated "Agricultural" (approximate west portion) and "Natural Areas" (approximate east portion) on Schedule 13 "Land Use" of VOP 2010, as shown on Attachment 5.
+The Transition Area Lands are located primarily within the "Agricultural" designation, with small portions located within the "Natural Areas" designation.
 The Transition Area Lands are further discussed in the "Transition Area Lands" section of this report.